giancarlovisconti/giancarlovisconti.github.io/research.md

 [13] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

-[14] "Partners against Crime: Can Political Alignment Reduce Crime?" (with Carla Alberti and Diego Díaz-Rioseco).
+[14] "Partners against Crime: Can Political Alignment Reduce Local Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).

 [15] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plebiscite."